Nabi Rubin: Mamluk period

-Ottoman era
+Ottoman period

+Naby Rubin was not mentioned in 16th century records.

 A cross-vaulted room to the east was built slightly later, possibly in the 16th century.
 The rest of the complex was built in the later Ottoman period, probably in the 19th century.
 Since at least the 17th century, Muslims from Jaffa, Ramla, Lydda, and the towns and villages surrounding these cities, flocked to Nabi Rubin to celebrate the mawsim.

+During the Ottoman period, it was inhabited by the Bedouin tribe of 'Arab al-Sawarika (عرب السواركة).
+These nomadic people, who inhabited the sand dunes, depended on livestock, transportation, and basic agriculture for survival.
+Due to their transient lifestyle and modest material possessions, their presence has left only faint marks in the archaeological record.

-In 1816, an English traveler, Charles Leonard Irby, visited the "Sheik Rubin´s tomb, surrounded by a square wall, inclosing some trees".
+In 1816, an English traveler, Charles Leonard Irby, visited "Sheik Rubin's tomb, surrounded by a square wall, inclosing some trees".
 He also describes that [local] people paid vows at the shrine and celebrated festivals there.